 These chocolate keto almond butter cookies are flourless soft keto chocolate cookies made from almond butter.
-Plus, they are gluten free, dairy free with only 3.5 g net carbs per jumbo cookies, a real treat!
+Plus, they are gluten-free, dairy-free with only 3.5 grams of net carbs per jumbo cookie, a real treat!

 Keto almond butter cookies – soft chocolate cookies